ShivanshTiwari01/Cryptoapp/README.md

 - `npm test` / `yarn test`: Runs the test suite.
 - `npm run eject` / `yarn eject`: Ejects the app from Create React App setup.

-## Contributing

-Feel free to submit issues or pull requests if you want to contribute to the project.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - [RapidAPI](https://rapidapi.com) for the cryptocurrency API